-Thongs don’t have the necessary support as our everyday shoes, as a flat piece of rubber or leather does not provide enough support in the arch area of the foot.
-If they are worn for a prolonged period, they can cause severe arch pain or pain on the ball of the foot and offer no stability, causing the foot to move while walking.
+Thongs don’t have the necessary support of our everyday shoes, as a flat piece of rubber or leather does not provide enough support in the arch area of the foot.
+If they are worn for a prolonged period, they can cause severe arch pain or pain on the ball of the foot.
+This is as they offer no stability, causing the foot to move while walking.

 Prevent Fungal Infections